Metropolitan Adelaide Transport Study: History

 Like other states of Australia, there was a strong movement towards private car travel following World War II in South Australia.
 Fuel rationing was a thing of the past and private car ownership was increasing.
-The car was seen as a personal liberator following the constraints of the wartime periods, with many cities around the world building their urban forms around the needs of private cars.
+The car was seen as a personal liberator, and many cities around the world were building their urban forms around the needs of private cars.

-Adelaide continued to expand rapidly due to people continuing to choose to live in suburbs as well as population growth and by 1966, Adelaide's population had increased by 90% on post war levels.
+Adelaide continued to expand rapidly: by 1966 its population had increased by 90% on post-war levels.
 Experts had been warning of the consequences of unplanned urban sprawl leading to a renewed interest in planning.
-In 1955 the Town Planning Act was amended to make a requirement for a coordinated plan to guide the future development of Adelaide.
+In 1955 the Town Planning Act was amended to require a coordinated plan for the city's future development.

 The Report of Metropolitan Adelaide was released in 1962 and featured proposals for the construction of freeways.
 In 1964 the state Liberal and Country League Premier Thomas Playford announced the commencement of a comprehensive infrastructure planning study for the future of Adelaide's transport needs.
-This report, titled the Metropolitan Adelaide Transportation Study (MATS) was released in August 1968 together with an announcement that six months would be allowed for public comment before commencement of work.
+This report, titled the Metropolitan Adelaide Transportation Study (MATS), was released in August 1968 together with an announcement that six months would be allowed for public comment before commencement of work.